MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-run-email-logging.md

  When you can create email messages using the **Create Interactions** wizard, these interactions are automatically captured in the **Interactions Log Entries** window based on the interaction template that you used, which requires an attachment.
 If the correspondence type is E\-MAIL, you can still take advantage of email logging to create a storage location for your company's emails that is widely available for work sharing and transfer.
 Any interactions will also be captured in the log under the EMAIL Interaction Template code.

  In order to use email logging, you will need sufficient permission sets.
-Consider using the permission sets BASIC and RM\-CONT as defined in the [!INCLUDE[demolong](../../ApplicationDesign/includes/demolong_md.md)].
+Consider using the permission sets BASIC and RM\-CONT as defined in the ADD INCLUDE<!--[!INCLUDE[demolong](../../ApplicationDesign/includes/demolong_md.md)]-->.

 ### To automate and run email logging

 1. Start the job queue that you have specified to manage email logging.
 For more information, see [How to: Set Up Job Queues](../../SetupAndAdministration/how-to-set-up-job-queues.md) and [How to: Set Up Email Logging for use with the Job Queue](../../BusinessFunctionality/LoggingAndTrackingEmailInteractions/how-to-set-up-email-logging-for-use-with-the-job-queue.md).

 2. In your Outlook Sent folder, select the email messages that you want to use in email logging.
-The messages must be to or from a registered [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] salesperson or contact.
+The messages must be to or from a registered ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> salesperson or contact.

 3. Copy the emails messages to the queue folder that you have set up in Exchange public folders.